-Trauma sufferers of all kinds – from childhood trauma, abuse, losses, war, accidents, to bushfires and other natural disasters – can find themselves experiencing symptoms that just won’t go away.
+Trauma and PTSD sufferers of all kinds – from childhood trauma, abuse, losses, war, accidents, to bushfires and other natural disasters – can find themselves experiencing symptoms that just won’t go away.

 Trauma occurs when a deeply distressing experience overwhelms one’s ability to cope, and a person feels unable to process and file the memories as they may seem too distressing.
 This can have far-reaching consequences such as ongoing feelings of helplessness, a sense of being a stranger in the world and struggling to feel the full range of emotions including joy and relaxation.

-In the hands of a trained psychologist, a person is able to process the trauma memories safely so that they no longer hold so much sway over one’s life.
+In the hands of a trained Psychologist, a person is able to process the trauma memories safely so that they no longer hold so much sway over one’s life.
 This leads to a peaceful resolution resulting in increased insight regarding both of the previously disturbing event(s) as well as the negative thoughts about one’s self that have grown out of the original traumatic event.

 EMDR is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
 EMDR therapy includes a set of standardized protocols that incorporate elements from many different treatment approaches.
 To date, EMDR has helped millions of people of all ages relieve many types of psychological stress.”